-A bipartisan bill that would eliminate the use of drift gillnets to catch swordfish and thresher sharks in Pacific Ocean waters within five years passed the U.S. Senate a month after then-President Donald Trump vetoed similar legislation.
+A bipartisan bill to end the use of drift gillnets to catch swordfish has been reintroduced in the U.S. Senate a month after then-President Donald Trump vetoed similar legislation.

 U.S. Sens.
 Dianne Feinstein (D-California) and Shelley Moore Capito (R-West Virginia) refiled their bill, entitled the Driftnet Modernization and Bycatch Reduction Act, on Monday, 8 February.
 The bill calls for a ban on using the mile-long nets that reach 200 feet… Read More

 Commercial seafood organizations have begun responding to a U.S. Justice Department task force report on human trafficking in international waters.

 The report, nearly three years in the making, included 27 recommendations for the federal government to eliminate loopholes or strengthen policies.
 Some of those recommendations include the need for congressional legislation.
 Among this is a recommendation to create a temporary worker visa program… Read More

 Oceana continues to challenge the U.S. government over federal catch limits on anchovy the organization claims ignore scientific advice.

 In a statement on Monday, 1 February, the environmental conservation group announced it has filed two legal actions to support what it calls “science-based management” of the northern anchovy stock.
 The organization has taken NOAA Fisheries to court over anchovy catch limits multiple times over the… Read More